Soft Tissue Management

 - The hygienists are specially trained to use ultrasonic instruments, irrigation, laser bacterial reduction and desensitization to provide the most effective modes to treat the disease process comfortably.

-- Completion of the Soft Tissue Management® Program prescribed by your dentist
+- Complete the Soft Tissue Management® program as prescribed by your dentist

 - Thorough cleaning of all tooth surfaces, twice daily